openvinotoolkit/openvino/tools/benchmark_tool/README.md

 * Duration of all inference executions and resulting throughput By default, the reported latency value is always calculated as the median (i.e. 50th percentile) value of all collected latencies from individual requests.
 Notice that you can change the desired percentile with the command-line flag.
-The throughput value is a derived from the overall inference execution time and number of completed requests (respecting the batch size).
+The throughput value is derived from the overall inference execution time and number of completed requests (respecting the batch size).

 ### Defining the Number of Inference Executions
 A number of executions is defined by one of the two values: